-Because of the robot's physical limitations, some velocities and accelerations may not be achievable by a robot, so we define $v_m$ and $a_m$ as the respective maximum of the norm of the velocity and acceleration that a robot can apply.
+Since the robots have physical limitations, some velocities and accelerations may not be achievable by a robot, so we define $v_m$ and $a_m$ as the respective maximum of the norm of the velocity and acceleration that a robot can apply.
 In order to contemplate this limitation in our approach, after having obtained the desired accelerations of the robots we limit them by the rule defined in algorithm 4.1.